katiewinter017/Winter-Portfolio/README.md

 # Portfolio
-Here is where all of work will go:
+This section contains all of my work for the course

 ### Assignment 3 & 4
+In this assignment, I critique a data visualization and recreate it.
 [Assignment 3 & 4: Critique by Design](/CritiquebyDesign.md)

 ### Assignment 2